Laf111/CEMU-Batch-Framework/README.md

 Once mlc01 data are moved to game's folder.
 BatchFw "only" prepare CEMU's workspace.
 Issues that could be affected to BatchFw are :
-- online files are missing
+- online files are missing (if you have a Wii-U)
 - saves/games stats not found/saved
 - settings missing/not saved
 - GFX packs are missing